Ahmed Abu Aziz

 Ahmed Abu Aziz (died 25 August 2025) was a Palestinian freelance journalist, correspondent for several media outlets, who was killed in an Israeli airstrike on Nasser Hospital in Khan Younis, southern Gaza.
 He had contributed to Middle East Eye, Quds News Network, and other organisations.

 Biography

-Aziz was married in 2024 to his wife, Lurzan Abu Aziz and was studying a Ph.D. in media.
+Abu Aziz was married in 2024 to his wife, Lurzan Abu Aziz and was studying a Ph.D. in media.

 Colleagues described him as "the journalist who never stopped," known for travelling across Gaza to get stories, aware of the risk but committed nonetheless.

 Death

-On 25 August 2025, Ahmed Abu Aziz was killed in a double strike by Israeli forces on Nasser Hospital in Khan Younis, southern Gaza.
+On 25 August 2025, Abu Aziz was killed in a double strike by Israeli forces on Nasser Hospital in Khan Younis, southern Gaza.

 The first strike hit a live video feed location; the second strike followed minutes later, as journalists, medics, rescue personnel rushed to the scene.
 Ahmed was reportedly killed during this second strike.
 His body was found by his wife.